tx-pts-dai/terraform-kubernetes-downscaler/README.md

 }
 ```

-If you want to enable downscaling of your workloads, we recommend using the Deployment, HPA, ... annotation so that you can control in a very precise way which resource you want to scale down.
+If you want to enable downscaling of your workloads, we recommend using the annotation on your resource (Deployment, HPA, ...) so that you can control in a very precise way which resource you want to scale down.
 You can do so by following the official documentation at <https://codeberg.org/hjacobs/kube-downscaler/>

 ## Explanation and description of interesting use-cases